-Trekking to Everest Base Camp gives you majestic views of mountains like Everest, Lhotse, Makalu, Cho Oyu amongst others.
+Trekking to Everest Base Camp gives you majestic views of mountains like Mount Everest massif, Lhotse, Makalu, Cho Oyu amongst others.
 These mountains are amongst the 4 out of 14 peaks in the world that are more than 8000 meters high.

 You can also interact with many travelers and residents of the Everest region while trekking to Everest Base Camp.
 You can experience of the culture of Tibetan Buddhism of this region by traveling to various monasteries like Tengboche Monastery and Pangboche Monastery.

 Most of the trekking takes place within the boundaries of Sagarmatha National Park.
 While trekking, you are also likely to encounter different species of plants like juniper, fir, birch, rhododendron etc. This national park also provides habitat for 118 species of birds.
 Besides, animals like snow leopard, red panda, musk deer, Himalayan wolves etc. are also there in this national park.